What is a joint loan?

 Before you commit to a joint loan, give these questions some careful thought:

-• Can you afford to keep up with the repayments now and in the future?
+- Can you afford to keep up with the payments now and in the future?

-• Are you able and willing to make the full repayment costs if needed?
+- Are you able and willing to cover the full payment costs if needed?

-Remember, it’s essential that everyone is confident they can keep up with their repayments before taking out a joint loan.
-And you trust them to stick to their end of the bargain.
-Otherwise, you could end up with more debt than you can manage on your hands.
+Remember, it’s essential that everyone is confident they can keep up their payments before taking out a joint loan.
+Otherwise, you could end up with more debt than you can manage on your own.

 Check your eligibility for a loan from £1,000 to £500,000